How Regenerative Farming Works & The Benefits It Can Provide

 The modern agricultural industry faces a seemingly impossible challenge: create a high enough yield of nutritious products to make hunger a thing of the past — while minimizing environmental degradation.

 These last few centuries, mankind has clearly excelled at the former while oftentimes neglecting the latter.
 Conventional farming practices feed billions of humans, but at a significant cost: limited biodiversity, increased soil erosion, excessive greenhouse gas emissions, and more.

 Environmental challenges abound, but there’s no reason to lose hope just yet.
-Revitalized agricultural practices are continuing to provide a world of potential.
+Revitalized agricultural practices are continuing to provide a world of potential towards building a more sustainable food system.
 Regenerative farming, in particular, could help to transform the agricultural sector as we know it, demonstrating that it’s possible both to feed a hungry human population and act as responsible stewards.

 Technically speaking, the concept of regenerative agriculture is far from new.
 Indigenous communities have emphasized these practices for millennia.
 Their insight has proven valuable as regenerative solutions finally receive the respect they deserve.
 As the modern agricultural sector adopts this mindset, we can expect more effective solutions to the greatest environmental concerns of our time.

 Simply put, regenerative farming is an agricultural philosophy that emphasizes conservation and rehabilitation.
 The ultimate goal is to farm in harmony with nature.
 This means utilizing a holistic approach that highlights the many connections between farming systems, the community, and the world around us.
 It’s a step towards achieving sustainability in our food production initiatives.